The registration of dogs is a statutory obligation under the Dog Control Act 1996 and Council currently has around 1,400 dogs registered.

 When registering your dog you will need to provide the Council with your:

-If you have more than one dog on your property you will need to contact Council to apply for a kennel licence.
+If you have more than two dogs on your property you will need to contact Council to apply for a kennel licence.

 Why should I register my dog?